IBM/mini-era/README.md

-# Mini-ERA: Simplified Version of the Main Era Workload
+# Mini-ERA: Simplified Version of the Main ERA Workload